 Purpose

 This document BU2.0903.0.0.PM.DC0033 “The Contractor’s Interaction with the Principal’s Representatives in the Contractor’s office in the RF” (hereinafter - Procedure) regulates the process of the Contractor’s interaction with the Principal’s representatives in the RF that are provided with a premise in the Contractor’s office in the RF in order to ensure timely initiation and immediate decision of the issues related to performance of works within the Project implementation.

+This Procedure determines the uniform method of interaction of the Contractor and the Principal’s representatives in the RF, to be applied by the Parties for ensuring timely initiating and prompt solution of issues connected with performance of activities within the Project implementation frames.

 Scope of application

-This Procedure has been developed in compliance with Addendum R.A of Appendix R to the Contract.
+| Based on which higher level document requirements and / or contractual requirements, this procedure is developed?
+It shall be also explained here that due to obligatory fulfillment of the which upper level reequipments this procedure is being developed?

+Addendum R.A is accepted by the Principal?
+What about PMM requirements as a higher-level document?

 This Procedure is developed as a Project management document and belongs to “Communication Management” functional area.
+In which document “Communication Management” functional area, is defined?

 This Procedure is developed for application by the Contractor, Principal as well as Project subcontractors and suppliers on the part of the Contractor.